 The Federal Skilled Trades Program is for people who want to become permanent residents based on being qualified in a skilled trade.

-Note: To avoid backlogs and ensure fast processing times, we will accept no more than 3,000 complete federal skilled trade applications for processing each year (from May 4, 2013 to April 30, 2014).
+Note: To avoid backlogs and ensure fast processing times, we will accept no more than 5,000 complete federal skilled trade applications for processing as of May 1, 2014.
+These are the last applications we will accept under the current system before Express Entry launches in January 2015.

-Within the 3,000 cap, no more than 100 new applications for certain jobs will be considered for processing each year.
-There is no sub-cap for other skilled trades.
+Within the 5,000 cap, no more than 100 new applications for each job will be considered for processing.
 See which applications we are currently accepting.

 To apply, you must: